Codecademy/docs/content/c-sharp/concepts/math-functions/terms/pow/pow.md

 ---
 Title: '.Pow()'
-Description: 'Calculates the first input number to the power of the second input number.'
+Description: 'Returns the result of a given number raised to the power of a second number.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'